DolicaAkelloEgwel/supercolliderstuff/supercollider/notes/computermusic.md

 In general, the difference between the quietest and the loudest sounds you would want to hear is about 120 dB.
 One level of dynamic [^1] (mezzo forte to forte) is about 7dB.

+### Harmonic Structure

+Harmonic structure is the presence/strength of <ins>upper harmonics.</ins> The musical equivalent to harmonic structure is _tone_ or _timbre_.
+The graphical representation of timbre is the wave shape.

+"Bright" sound - Sharp edges to peaks and valleys.
+(Pulse wave, sawtooth, triangle)
+"Dull" sound -  Smoother shape.
+(Sine wave)

+There is no standard measure for timbre.

+Things that change timbre: shape of mouth, embouchure, angle of bow, different instruments, etc.

+The presence or strength of these harmonics is what defines a violin, oboe, piano, a human voice, etc.

 [^1]: Variation of loudness between notes/phrases.